✔ No Win, No Fee*

 The dieselgate scandal, as it is now known, began in September 2015.
 Volkswagen admitted that it had knowingly inserted cheat software in more than 11 million cars worldwide in order to cheat emissions tests.
 This meant that the tests would show much lower NOx emissions than would actually be present when used on the road.

 Not only is this bad for the environment, it can potentially hurt the pockets of Skoda customers too.
-Many may have been paying a higher price for something that was deemed “green”.
-In addition to this, the fuel economy on the vehicles may have been greatly exaggerated, meaning those in high mileage industries, like taxis, were using a lot more fuel than they thought they would have based from the initial specifications.
+The fuel economy on the vehicles may have been greatly exaggerated, meaning those in high mileage industries, like taxis, were using a lot more fuel than they thought they would have based from the initial specifications.

 Skoda initially sent out letters if your car was affected.
 However, you may not have received this letter or bought your car on the secondary market since then.